OpenStackweb/osf-website/README.md

 $ yarn format
 ```

-Formats code and docs according to our style guidelines using `prettier`
+Formats code and docs according to our style guidelines using `prettier`.

 ## Merging Changes